httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 using individual `report-uri` values for individually-tracked pages.
 This information could be leaked even if client-side scripting were disabled.

-Implementations must store state about Known Expect-CT Hosts, and hence which domains the UA has contacted.
+Implementations store state about Known Expect-CT Hosts, and hence which domains the UA has contacted.
+Implementations may choose to not store this state subject to local policy (e.g., in the private browsing mode of a web browser).

 Violation reports, as noted in {{reporting-expect-ct-failure}}, contain information about the certificate chain that has violated the CT policy.
 In some